 “Memory games,” said Lucy Hobart.
 “Like Jesse Ventura.
 Like crossword puzzles.”
 The cat interpreted this as a summons and poked her head through the stubble of last fall’s cover crop.
 “Can’t abide crossword puzzles.
 No, Molly, I’ll call you when it’s time.
 Go on pretending you are eating mice.”

 Lucy gave his walker a shake.
-Sixteen mousetraps jiggled, swinging together, clunking like a sad wind chime.
+Mousetraps jiggled, swinging together, clunking like a sad wind chime.
 Lucy checked again to see if his wife was watching from the house, then sat down on the Masonite seat of his walker and began unstringing the traps.
-From a pocket of a threadbare cardigan he extracted a yellow clump of Romano cheese and undid its film wrapper.
+From the pocket of a threadbare cardigan he extracted a yellow clump of Romano cheese and undid its film wrapper.

 next chapter »